We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 The end of the saya, called the kojiri, can be simple or highly decorated.
 Sageo (cord) can vary in material and style, depending on the rank and personal taste of the samurai.

 Though the samurai are no longer present today, these Japanese warriors are remembered as some of the most fearsome fighters in history.
-Among the various weapons they used, the katana is considered the best samurai sword.
+Among the various weapons they used, the katana is considered the ultimate weapon.

 Its perfect balance, versatility, and superior craftsmanship have made it an iconic symbol of the samurai’s skill and honor.